flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env313-test} % fetter -e python3 validate --bound requirements.txt --superset
 ```

 To make the environment truly reproducible, a lock file is required.
-The `--bound` argument will accept managed lock files from `pip-tools`, `pipenv`, `poetry`, or `uv`.
+The `--bound` argument will accept managed lock files from `pip-tools`, `pipenv`, `poetry`, or `uv` (and even the proposed [`PEP 751`](https://peps.python.org/pep-0751)).
 Another option is to simply use `pip freeze`:

 ```shell
 {.env313-test} % pip freeze > requirements.lock
 ```

-Validating against "requirements.lock", the `--superset` argument can be removed.
-Now all dependencies (both direct and transitive) are bound within fixed expectations.
+Validating against "requirements.lock", the `--superset` argument is no longer necessary.
+Now all dependencies (both direct and transitive) are bound within a fixed definition.

 ```shell
 {.env313-test} % fetter -e python3 validate --bound requirements.lock